firebird-finance/firebird-docs/docs/value_token.md

 ---

-**What are the benefits of holding the Value token?**
+**What are the benefits of holding the VALUE token?**

-The VALUE token allows holders to stake their VALUE into the [vGovernance](../products/governance-vault).
-This allows participation in making governance decisions, expressed by the holders through voting.
+Holders can stake their VALUE tokens into the [vGovernance](../products/governance-vault) and participate in making governance decisions through voting.
 This includes voting on strategies and their parameters, token emission schedules and sharing of the profits made by the platform.

-Next to allowing participation by voting, holders who have put their Value in the [vGovernance](../products/governance-vault) currently receive 14% of the profit made by Value Vaults and 35% of the swap fees made from trades on [vSwap](../products/value-liquid).
-These percentages are susceptible to changes from Governance voting.
+Besides holders who have put their VALUE in the [vGovernance](../products/governance-vault) currently receive 14% of the profit made by Value Vaults and 35% of the swap fees made from trades on [vSwap](../products/value-liquid).
+These percentages are subjected to changes from Governance voting.

 ![Separator](img/seperator.png)